Children and family law

 - the practical difficulty of the child spending time/communicating with both parents;

 - the capacity of each parent to meet the needs of the child; and

 - the child’s wishes.

-How much weight the Court places on the child’s wishes depends upon the age and level of maturity of the child.
-The Court also considers whether the child has an informed understanding of the situation or whether one parent has unduly influenced the child.
+How much weight the Court places on the child’s wishes depends upon the child’s age and level of maturity of the child.
+The Family Court System also considers whether the child has an informed understanding of the situation or whether one parent has unduly influenced the child.
+Even if they are older, can a child refuse to see a parent?
 In reality, an older child is likely to have a definite opinion on where they spend their time, but legally, they cannot unilaterally decide to no longer spend time with one parent.

 What age can a child legally decide which parent to live with?

 There is no specific age when a child is considered old enough to have a say in their living arrangements.
 The Court may give significant weight to the wishes of an intelligent ten year old with a clear preference based on sound reasoning, over the wishes of a fourteen year old who wants to live with a more permissive parent.
 However, even if a child expresses a preference not to see one parent, the Court is unlikely to make such an order unless there is a risk of harm to the child.

 Who assesses the child’s maturity and level of understanding?

 Ultimately, it is up to the Court to decide the child’s maturity and level of understanding.
 However, the Court will usually rely on advice from experts when making a decision.
 For instance, the Court may order that a family consultant like a trained counsellor, therapist, or psychologist produce a family report.